GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 ### Open a HID connection {: #open }

-The WebHIDl API is asynchronous by design to prevent the website UI from blocking when awaiting input.
+The WebHID API is asynchronous by design to prevent the website UI from blocking when awaiting input.
 This is important because HID data can be received at any time, requiring a way to listen to it.